-My passion for studying, researching, and practicing meditation, yoga, and spirituality began over thirty years ago when, as a young girl, I had my first spiritual conversations as a little girl with my grandmother.
+My passion for studying, researching, and practicing meditation, yoga, and spirituality began over thirty years ago when, as a little girl, I had my first spiritual conversations with my grandmother.
 And thanks to my parents, the seeds of these conversations were planted in the nutrients of the basic teachings of intuition, unconditional love, God, and the power of prayer.
 Even with three differing perspectives on spirituality amongst them, my parents and grandmother never argued about their beliefs but loved and respected each other instead.
 Witnessing this harmony, I thought it was normal for everyone to be free to express and have their unique beliefs on religion and spirituality.

 As I grew older, I learned differently.
 I was often berated by others for believing that God loved all people of all religions and that there were many paths to the divine.
 Additionally, I was told on several occasions that it was very wrong for me, being of the female persuasion, to even consider becoming a minister.
 A friend of mine once even tried to convince me that one of my favorite books, written by the Vietnamese Buddhist monk, Thich Nhat Hanh, was the work of the devil.
 (Clearly, I needed to pick different friends!)